 Twitter might be able to lower the influence of bots, but trying to prevent real people from spreading false information is much harder.

 In another recent study, 51% of respondents felt that “the information environment will not be improved by changes designed to reduce the spread of lies and other misinformation online.”

 So with the influx of bots, spread of misinformation, and stifled user growth, how should marketers approach their Twitter strategy?

 Your strategy needs to evolve with the platform and take advantage of Twitter’s strengths while keeping in mind its weaknesses.

-Here are five ways to tailor your Twitter strategy for results in 2018.
+Here are five ways to tailor your Twitter strategy for results.

 Use Twitter for quick, direct customer service interactions and resolutions

 You need a piece of information that you can’t find on a business’ website and don’t really want to call them.

 “Oh, I’ll just tweet at them, because they’ll probably reply,” you think to yourself.